Capitol Reflections: 2023 Session, Issue 1

 By: Idaho Farm Bureau Governmental Affairs

-BOISE - The legislative session is upon us and the IFBF Governmental Affairs team is re-initiating the popular legislative intern program that members are welcome to participate in.
-The program will run from January 31st through March 24th.
-Any county may participate once per session if spaces are still available.
+The legislative session is upon us, and that means the popular IFBF Governmental Affairs team’s legislative intern program for members is open as well.
+The program will run from January 30th through March 17th.
 Interns will be booked on a first-come, first-served basis, with a limit of two interns each week.
+Any county may participate once per session.

 The legislative intern program is a great opportunity for county members to get first-hand experience working with legislators and to see our legislative process in action.